VideoXum: Cross-modal Visual and Textural Summarization of Videos: Experiments

+\textbf{Data Preprocessing}.
+Video frames of all \textit{train/val/test} sets are first resized using bi-linear resampling to 224 pixels along the shorter side.
+Next, a $224 \times 224$ center crop is applied to the resized frames.
+This is a common preprocessing method.
+For each training batch, we add padding to all video sequences to make them the same length, enabling the videos to be processed in parallel and speeding up the training process.
+In addition, the padding tokens are masked out during the self-attention calculation.
+Based on data statistics in Fig.~\ref{fig:video_len}, we set the maximum video length to 512, and frames exceeding the maximum length are truncated.
+For each text summary, we concatenate (dense) sentence captions in a video to construct a narrative paragraph~\cite{gabeur2020multi,patrick2021supportset,zhang2018cross}.
+According to data statistics in Fig.~\ref{fig:tsum_len}, we set the maximum generation length to 128 in the text summarization task.

+\textbf{Model Architecture}.
+We employ ViT-B/16~\cite{dosovitskiy2020image} as the image encoder backbone with $N_\text{vis}=12$ layers.
+The $N_\text{tem}$-layer Temporal Transformer (TT) follows the image encoder, where $N_\text{tem}$ is 1.
+The temporal positional embeddings $\varepsilon_\text{temp}$ in Eq.(\ref{eq:vis_feat}) are also learnable.
+The video-sum decoder contains a Context Aggregation (CA) module capturing local context and a binary linear classifier.
+The CA module constructs a binary local attention map with window size $\epsilon=5$.
+For the text-sum decoder, we adopt a variant of Transformer with $N_\text{tex}=12$ layers, which replaces the bidirectional self-attention module with a causal self-attention module~\cite{dosovitskiy2020image}.
+In addition, the prompt $\mathcal{T}_\text{prompt}$ of the text-sum decoder in Eq.(\ref{eq:tsum}) is set as ``[\texttt{DEC}] a video of''.

+\textbf{Weight Initialization}.
+To initialize the weights of our model, we employ a state-of-the-art VLP model called BLIP~\cite{li2022blip}.
+The image encoder and the text-sum decoder are initialized by pretrained BLIP$_\text{CapFilt-L}$.
+Additionally, the Temporal Transformer and video-sum decoder are randomly initialized.

-Our model is implemented in PyTorch.
-We use the AdamW~\cite{loshchilov2018decoupled} optimizer with an initial learning rate of $\{1\times10^{-5}, 2\times10^{-5}, 5\times10^{-5}\}$ to optimize the model, and the $\beta_1=0.9, \beta_2=0.999$.
-The batch size is \{16, 32, 64\}, and weight decay is $5\times10^{-2}$.
+\textbf{Optimization}.
+Due to limited computational resources, we finetuned all of the parameters in our proposed VTSUM-BLIP model, except for the image encoder.
+We adopt the AdamW~\cite{loshchilov2018decoupled} optimizer with an initial learning rate of $2\times10^{-5}$ to optimize the model, and the $\beta_1=0.9, \beta_2=0.999$.
+The batch size is 64, and weight decay is $5\times10^{-2}$.
 The learning rate follows a cosine decay schedule~\cite{loshchilov2016sgdr} with the minimum learning rate of $0.0$.
-We train all baseline models for 56 epochs on 4 A100 GPUs.
-We sample frames from the input videos at 1 fps with a uniform sampling schema for all the experimental settings.
-The various lengths of videos in a mini-batch are padded to equal in length.
-According to the average length of text summaries in Section~\ref{sec:dataset}, we set the maximum generation length to 128 in the text summarization task.
-Following previous works~\cite{gygli2014creating,song2015tvsum}, we take the video frames with predicted scores in the top 15\% as the video summary.
-More details are described in Appendix~\ref{sec:supp}.
+We train the VTSUM-BLIP framework for 56 epochs with a batch size of 64 on 4 A100 GPUs.
+In addition, the weights of video-sum loss $\mathcal{L}_v$ and text-sum loss $\mathcal{L}_t$ are $\lambda_v=15.0$ and $\lambda_t=1.0$, respectively.